cpp-lln-lab/CPP_LabGuide/doc/grants.md

 [More ideas here](https://intranet.uclouvain.be/en/myucl/administrations/adre/research-funding-opportunities.html)

-Contact person at UCL can help a lot: A.D.
+Contact person at UCL can help a lot: Anouk Distelman

 Credits / money for PhD students is rolled over from one year to the next